Mohamedtharwat8/Mohamedtharwat8/README.md

 I'm Mohamed Tharwat.

-- 🔭 I’m currently working as Software Developer </a>.
+- 🔭 I’m currently working as a Software Developer </a>.
  Focused on:
   - C#
-  - .Net Core
+  - .NET Core
   - REST API
   - Angular
   - Typescript (NodeJS, <a href="https://nestjs.com">NestJS</a>)